Lovable logo

 Lovable is what I reach for when the real goal is turn the idea into something people can click.

-The same abstraction that makes Lovable feel magical can also hide weak decisions.
+The same abstraction that makes Lovable feel magical can hide weak decisions.

 Generated structure, generic UI, hand-wavy permissions, and fuzzy data modeling are all fine on day one.
 They get less cute once real users and real edge cases arrive.

 That does not make Lovable bad.
-It just means the tool is optimized for speed first and architectural neatness later.
+It means the tool is optimized for speed first and architecture later.
+Use it that way.

 Further reading